edvin/pillar/docs/concepts/aggregate-roots.md

 > **Optional — optimistic locking:** If you want optimistic concurrency for state‑based aggregates, add a `version`
 > column and fetch the row with `DocumentRecord::query()->whereKey($id)->lockForUpdate()->first()`, verify the current `version` matches the expected value, then bump it on update.
-This mirrors the event‑store’s concurrency check.
+This mirrors the [event store](/event-store)’s concurrency check.

 Register the repository for this aggregate in `config/pillar.php`: